VEuPathDB/StaticContent/content/OrthoMCL/about.md

         </div>
         <div class="section-content">
           <p>
-            This project has been funded in whole or in part with Federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under Contract No. HHSN266200400037C.
-The major PIs are Drs.
+            The major PIs of this project are Drs.
 David Roos and Chris Stoeckert.
           </p>
           <p>
             The OrthoMCL-DB project was initiated by Feng Chen in April 2005, and people from